-Issue one is finally here.
+Issue 01 is finally here.
 I had no specific expectations or desires for ThereAfter’s first issue, my only wish was to publish writing that made me laugh or stop to think, and art I found inspiring.
 I am so grateful to everyone that submitted, especially those that contributed to this issue.
 Their work stayed with me long after my first encounter with it and I hope you enjoy it as much as I did.

 Fiction by Linda McMullen, Frank G. Karioris, Gabrielle McAree, D.S.G.
 Burke, Mark Campbell, Dake Stromberg, Taylor Rossics, Yash Seyedbagheri, Linnia Cooley, Nancy Dobson.